Math 53 logoMath 53 logo

 Pre-class reading assignments

-There will be a short assignment due on Mondays and Fridays at 9 am just before lecture.
-This will involve answering a few questions pertaining to either the previous lecture or a selection of reading.
-These questions are meant to 1. reinforce and gauge your understanding of the previous lecture, and 2. to encourage you to engage a bit with the material of the next lecture beforehand.
+There will be a short assignment due on Mondays and Fridays at 9:30 am (delayed 24 hours if Monday is a University holiday, and in week 1 the Monday assignment will be due Wednesday);.
+This will involve answering a few questions pertaining to the previous lecture and a selection of reading for the upcoming lecture.
+These questions are meant to (1) reinforce and gauge your understanding of the previous lecture, and (2) to encourage you to engage a bit with the material of the next lecture beforehand.
 This will help you get more out of the lecture!
 The questions will take the form of a quiz posted on Canvas.
 Only the question pertaining to the previous lecture is graded for correctness.
 The other questions are graded for effort.

-The selection of reading can be found on the assignment.
+The selection of reading can be found on each assignment as it is released.

 General Guidance